Carbon Free Future

 NHS Medical Oxygen

-SOEC electrolysis produces oxygen as a high-value co-product.
+HTSE electrolysis produces oxygen as a high-value co-product.
 Public services are supplied first, with the NHS taking priority for medical oxygen and emergency resilience.
 But NHS demand would absorb only a fraction of total output, so surplus oxygen is sold onward to domestic industry for steelmaking, glass manufacture, cement and lime processes, wastewater treatment, chemicals, and other oxygen-intensive uses.
-In a CFF configuration, SOEC is preferable because it converts part of the reactor’s thermal energy directly into the hydrogen production process, making oxygen generation more thermodynamically efficient than PEM.
+In a CFF configuration, HTSE is preferable because 700°C steam from HTGR modules goes directly to the electrolysers, making hydrogen and oxygen generation more thermodynamically efficient than lower-temperature alternatives.

 FREE